Learning Interpretable Models Using Uncertainty Oracles: Appendix

-We now consider an extension of our technique that showcases its flexibility.
-In our previous experiments, the feature vector representation was identical for the oracle and the interpretable model.
+In our validation experiments in \S \ref{sec:val}, the feature vector representation was identical for the oracle and the interpretable model.
 This is also what Algorithm \ref{algo:main_with_data} implicitly assumes.
 Here, we consider the possibility of going a step further and using different feature vectors.
 If $f_{\mathcal{O}}$ and $f_{\mathcal{I}}$ are the feature vector creation functions for the oracle and the interpretable model respectively, and $x_i$ is a ``raw data'' instance, then: \begin{enumerate} \item The oracle is trained on instances $f_{\mathcal{O}}(x_i)$, and provides uncertainties $u_{\mathcal{O}}(f_{\mathcal{O}}(x_i))$. \item The interpretable model is provided with data $f_{\mathcal{I}}(x_i)$, but the uncertainty scores available to it are $u_{\mathcal{O}}(f_{\mathcal{O}}(x_i))$. \end{enumerate}

 The motivation for using different feature spaces is that the combination $(\mathcal{O}, f_{\mathcal{O}})$ may be known to work well together and/or a pre-trained oracle might be available only for this combination.